Altamont, New York: History

 In colonial times, this area was part of the Manor of Rensselaerwyck, granted by the Dutch West India Company to Killian Van Rensselaer in 1630.
 The area was known as Hellerburgh in the early 18th century.
 In the early 19th century Knowersville was established in the rural part of Albany County, just below the Helderberg Mountains.
 This settlement eventually became known as Altamont.

 Altamont was a summer vacation spot that was reached by train.
 The train station that once served this formerly busy whistlestop is now the location of the Altamont Free Library.
 The old hotel in the town center burned down nearly a century ago.
 A village fair has been held annually in the local fairgrounds since 1893.
 The fairground is also the site of other festivals.

 The village incorporated in 1890.
-Hiram Griggs was Altamint's first mayor, and his house was listed on the National Register of Historic Places in 2010.
+Hiram Griggs was Altamont's first mayor, and his house was listed on the National Register of Historic Places in 2010.
 Also on the National Register of Historic Places are the Delaware and Hudson Railroad Passenger Station, Fine Arts and Flower Building Altamont Fairground, Hayes House, and Lainhart Farm Complex and Dutch Barn.